Professor Tsachi Keren-Paz

 School of Law

 Before joining Sheffield I held positions at Keele University (2007-2018) and the College of Management, School of Law, Israel (2001-2007) and have taught in the past in Tel Aviv, Bar-Ilan and Montreal universities and visited at Cornell University, Girona University, Queensland University of Technology, and Vrije University, Amsterdam.
 Before joining academia, I have practised law in Herzog Fox & Neeman.

-I am the author of two monographs Torts, Egalitarianism and Distributive Justice (Ashgate 2007, 2016 Spanish translation by Marcial Pons’ Philosophy & Law series) and Sex Trafficking: A Private Law Response (Routledge 2013) and I published in English, Israeli, American, Canadian, Australian and Italian legal journals.
+I am the author of three monographs Torts, Egalitarianism and Distributive Justice (Ashgate 2007, 2016 Spanish translation by Marcial Pons’ Philosophy & Law series), Sex Trafficking: A Private Law Response (Routledge 2013) and Egalitarian Digital Privacy: Image Based Abuse and Beyond, and I published in English, Israeli, American, Canadian, Australian and Italian legal journals.
 My first monograph was shortlisted for both the 2008 Society of Legal Scholars Peter Birks Book Prize for Outstanding Legal Scholarship, and the 2008 Hart/Socio-Legal Studies Association Book Prize for Early Career Scholars.
-I was recently a Leverhulme Fellow 2016-2018 for the project “Privacy law, gender justice and end users' liability: 'revenge porn' and beyond” and the Principal Investigator of an ESRC Seminar Series grant 2015-2017 “Liability versus Innovation: Unpacking Key Connections”.
+I am a grant holder (as Co-I) of Leverhulme Research Project Grant ‘FemTech surveillance: Gendered digital harms and regulatory approaches’ September 2022 – September 2024; and was previously a Leverhulme Fellow 2016-2018 for the project “Privacy law, gender justice and end users' liability: 'revenge porn' and beyond” and the Principal Investigator of an ESRC Seminar Series grant 2015-2017 “Liability versus Innovation: Unpacking Key Connections”.

 My scholarship has been cited by the Israeli Supreme Court and other appellate courts, influencing the development of Israeli law in the areas of damages awards for personal injury and defamation, compensation for injuries to autonomy in medical and consumer contexts and standard of care determinations.